jettmarks/clueRide-angular/clueride/src/main/webapp/js/gameState/README.md

 ## Events

-* Start of game (could be first arrival)
+* Start of game (Team Confirmed)
-* Clue Solved
+* Clue Solved (next path revealed)
 * Team Arrival at next location (opening the next clue)

-Not clear if the first event will be the course selection or not.
+* Change of Course Selection after the Team is confirmed (will require merging of state and probably a new course made up on the fly to account for the history from one course and the plan from another course).

+### Supporting State Variables
+* pathIndex (Integer starting at -1 for game not yet started)
+* mostRecentClueSolvedFlag (true if we're riding and not yet arrived)

+Team Confirmation opens play and Path Index is knocked off of -1.
 It is possible that courses would be changed mid-stream.

 ## Push implementation
 Risk is in choosing an appropriate solution for devices with intermittent connections such as mobile.